 I sat ignored on the bed, only a sheet for protection, holding my bruised shoulder as she lay on the floor askew, hugging one knee with the other leg splayed out.
-Her skirt had risen and I saw she wore a peach-colored slip that matched the color of the pumps she threw.
+Her skirt had risen, and I saw she wore a peach-colored slip which matched the color of the pumps she threw.

-She stopped her whimpering sobbing, “You bastards”, looked up at me, her mascara streaked down her cheeks, a mess.
+She stopped her whimpering and sobbing, “You bastard”, looked up at me, her mascara streaked down her cheeks, a mess.
 I saw hate.
 I stared then at him, saw his sobbed, “I’m sorry”, love pleas.
 He loved her.

 I’m abandoned.
 She hates me!
 He loves her!
 I’m nothing!

-In the garage, hopping around, my blouse and skirt finally on, feet jammed into shoes, (thankfully flats), holding my, purse and bra I pushed the garage door opener.
+On the garage cold cement floor, I hopped around until my blouse, skirt finally shoes were jammed into by feet, thankfully flats.
+Picking up my purse and bra I pushed the car door opener.
 My desire for the safety of my car and escape numbed the shoulder pain.
-Sliding on to the care seat I reflected.
+Sliding on the car seat I reflected.

 Panty and necklace, don’t care, get out of here, just get out, go home, thank God, I didn't take off hubby's earrings and bracelet.
 Necklace and panty, there’re his now, like she is.
 She can have him and them.
 Ha, I hope she wears them!
 Love to see that!
 She’s right he’s a bastard and the bastards’ all hers.

-Roughly dressed, the car door closed and locked, I got the car key from my purse as the garage door clanked open.
+Roughly dressed, the car door closed and locked, I got the car key from my purse as the garage finished door clanking open.

-When I turned the key, the car started a relief.
+When I turned the key, relief, the car started.
 I looked in the rear-view mirror.
-I too was a mess with smeared lipstick, streaked mascara, matted hair.
-Looking beyond myself in the mirror, I realized her car was a Mercedes too, it was beige color.
+I too was a mess with smeared lipstick, streaked mascara, matted hair, and blouse askew.
+Looking beyond myself in the mirror, I realized her car was a beige colored Mercedes too.

 It was in the driveway!
 It blocked my escape!
-I turned, cranked my neck right to left to scan the rear.
+I turned, cranked my neck right then to the left to scan for a squeeze passageway.

 Oh no, no way, I’m trapped!

 I turned off the motor and tried to calm myself with my head against the steering wheel, crying.
 I was stuck.
 She had to come down and move the car.
 I had to let her know.
-I tapped the horn and waited, I tapped again and then a honk and another honk.
+I tapped the horn and waited.
+I tapped again and then honked and then a longer honk.
 I opened the door and screamed.

 "Get me out of here!"

 There was no response.
-I waited again, counted to 100.
-Then I lay down hard on the horn until eventually he came, wearing a bathrobe but without shoes.
+I waited, counted to 100, then layed down hard on the horn until eventually he came, wearing a bathrobe but without shoes.
 He had her keys.
 He tippy-toed to her car on the rough gravel and backed her car out of the way.
 He didn’t look at me.
 I didn’t return his indifference.
 I pushed the window down button, stuck my hand out and waved him the finger as I sped back out of the driveway onto the safety of the frontage road while holding the horn down.

 On the road home I screamed and cried until calmed to sniffles.
-I mentally started with the scream.
+I mentally started with a scream.

-She's right, he's a bastard, and I'm a fucking whore.
+She's right, he's a bastard, and I'm a slut and a fucking whore.